katsuya94/hmm-lda/README.md

 Provide a readable, annotated codebase for future work on HMM-LDA and variations.

-Test the relative effectiveness of different initaliza
+Test the relative effectiveness of different initalization methods.

 # Installation